 Business risk is the possibility that an organization's operations or competitive environment will cause it to generate financial results that are worse than expected.
-Financial risk is the possibility that the use of debt to financial operations will have a negative impact on earnings.
+Financial risk is the possibility that the use of debt to finance operations will have a negative impact on earnings.
 The following differences arise between these two types of risk:

 - Business risk involves operational decisions, while financial risk involves financing choices regarding how an organization is to be funded.